MSc, Postgraduate Diploma, Postgraduate Certificate

 Animal Welfare, Policy and Legislation

-This exciting new online postgraduate degree has been designed to meet emerging animal welfare challenges linked to the UK legal system.
+This exciting online postgraduate degree has been designed to meet emerging animal welfare challenges linked to the UK legal system.
 You’ll apply theory to practice in real-world settings, enabling you to progress into a management role.

 The animal welfare sector is diverse, covering everything from agriculture to pet shops and rescue centres to wildlife conservation - elements of legislative control are important to every area.
 As you progress into management positions, you’re likely to find yourself responsible for legal compliance, consultation or lobbying to produce new legislation.